Menopause and painful sex

 - Vary in intensity from mild to excruciating

 - Occur occasionally or every time

-GSM is thought to affect up to half of women, many of whom report their vagina feels dry, rough, or raw.
+GSM is thought to affect up to half during menopause, many of whom report their vagina feels dry, rough, or raw.
 The tissue in the vagina may also feel fragile and it may bleed more easily.
 Find out more about why your vagina looks and feels different after menopause.

 HOW LIKELY IS PAINFUL SEX DURING MENOPAUSE?

 - If you experience painful sex, you are not alone

 - Three-quarters report painful sex at some point and it is particularly common during and after menopause

 - Although painful sex is common, you don’t need to accept it as normal